MatiGrinberg/AWS_Sagemaker/README.md

 # AWS_Sagemaker
-Simple example on using AWS Sagemaker only to show my skill in it
+Simple example on using AWS Sagemaker only to showcase my skill in it